 Under no circumstances will a CSO be dispatched to any disturbance type calls involving confrontations between individuals, family disturbances, neighborhood disputes, disorderly person, etc. If a confrontation occurs on any call, the CSO on the scene shall retreat to a place of safety, notify Communications, observe without becoming involved, and relay all pertinent information to Communications until a police officer arrives.
-The call shall then be reassigned to the responding officer.
+The call shall then be reassigned to the responding sworn police officer.
 The CSO shall immediately leave the scene.

-4.3.5 CALLS WHERE SUSPECT IS KNOWN
+4.3.5 CALLS WHERE SUSPECT IS KNOWN OR PROPERTY IS UNSEARCHED

-A CSO shall not be dispatched to any call where the suspect is known and still may be on scene, or the suspect has recently left the scene but the suspect's return is possible, or the scene has not been searched.
+A CSO shall not be dispatched to any call where the suspect is known and still may be on scene, or the suspect has recently left the scene and the suspect's return is possible, or the scene has not been searched.
+Calls for service permitting, CSOs may return to a formally unsearched property and complete an investigation if the property is deemed safe by responding police officers.
+During the aforementioned search, CSOs may standby at reasonably safe distance away from the property and may not become directly involved with the search.